j0m/bash_blog/README.md

 it for the platform remote lives on.
 Currently it is a Mac OS binary.
 Do not hesitate to replace it with a bash/sed/awk only version of a mardown parser.
 I simply do not have the time to implement one...

+## Installation
+1) create a remote bare repo and put all files from remote into the right place
+2) set up the configuration in ./remote/hook/post-receive
+3) clone ./remote into ./remote/data
+4) clone ./remote to where ever you like to add content
+5) somehow move the generated html to your webserver...